 - Audits of States, Local Governments, and Non-Profit Organizations

-According to Office of Management and Budget (OMB) 2 CFR Subpart F - Audit Requirements, a non-federal entity that expends $750,000 or more in a year in federal funds must provide a copy of their single audit to the NDOR-HSO for each federal fiscal year that federal funds were received.
+According to Office of Management and Budget (OMB) 2 CFR Subpart F - Audit Requirements, a non-federal entity that expends $750,000 or more in a year in federal funds must provide a copy of their single audit to the NDOT-HSO for each federal fiscal year that federal funds were received.
 The audit must be submitted by August 1st of the following calendar year.